nrfconnect/sdk-nrf/doc/nrf/lib/zzhc/zzhc.rst

 * nRF9160 SIM ICCID
 * nRF9160 SIM IMSI

-On any failure, which includes an unknown or negative response from the server or any error during the program execution, the ZZHC library retries to upload the information to the server once per hour, for a maximum of 5 attempts.
+On any failure, which includes an unknown or negative response from the server or any error during the program execution, the ZZHC library retries to upload the information to the server once every hour, for a maximum of five attempts.

 .. _lib_zzhc_configuration: